© Crown copyright 2017

 Each return covers a period of 4 or 5 weeks ending on the last Saturday of each month.
 However, if your accounting periods are different, for example ending on the last Sunday of each month, we may let you vary the period covered by the return.

-To get approval for non-standard accounting periods, you’ll need to apply to CAT.
+To get approval for non-standard accounting periods, you’ll need to apply in writing to the gambling duties contact address.
 There must be 12 accounting periods in each year, and no period must exceed 5 weeks.
-Send your application in writing to:

 6.3 How you get your duty returns